 When Topicals Don't Make a Difference, It May Be Time to Ask About Oral Acne Medications

-Oral acne medications are not as frequently talked about as topicals, but they're another option to explore and consider if you're struggling with acne that just won't go away.
+Oral acne medications are not as frequently talked about as topicals, but they're another option to explore and consider if you're struggling with chronic acne that just won't go away.
 Oftentimes, people who saw little to no success using topicals have seen their breakouts disappear almost completely on the right prescription.
 It all starts with consulting your dermatologist first.

 Oral antibiotics help kill the bacteria involved with acne, called cutibacterium acnes, and deliver anti-inflammatory effects in the skin to heal breakouts.
 While the side effects largely depend on the person, they can cause allergic reactions such as hives.
 "They can also render the skin sun-sensitive," Kenneth Howe of Wexler Dermatology told POPSUGAR.
 "Rarely, the oral antibiotic minocycline can cause drug-induced lupus, a serious condition in which patients become quite ill."

 Spironolactone was originally developed to treat high blood pressure, but is often prescribed for hormonal acne.
 "Many patients with hormonal acne do not respond to anything else," Dr. Howe said.
 "Spironolactone works by blocking androgen activity.
 In so doing, it stops the development of pimples at their inception."

 Because it was intended to treat high blood pressure, there are a few side effects to take into account.
 "Spironolactone can cause elevated serum potassium levels, breast enlargement or tenderness, irregular periods," Dr. Howe said.
 "Spironolactone can also cause dizziness if it lowers a patient's blood pressure too much."